nharrisdesign/ie-warning/README.md

 ## Usage

-Simply insert the script before the closing body tag in your html.
+Simply insert the script before the closing body tag in your html.\
+_(Don't include in the head with async/defer, these are buggy or not supported at all in older IE versions)_

 ```html
 .... your html page ....